 The Roanoke Valley Resource Authority (the Authority) was established on October 23, 1991 as a tax exempt political subdivision within the Commonwealth of Virginia to acquire and construct a regional sanitary landfill and waste collection and transfer station with related treatment facilities.
-The charter members are the City of Roanoke (the City), County of Roanoke (the County) and the Town of Vinton (the Town).
+The charter members are the City of Roanoke, County of Roanoke (the County) and the Town of Vinton (the Town).
+The City of Salem joined the Authority on July 1, 2016.

 Prior to October 23, 1991, the operations of the Authority were accounted for as an enterprise fund of the County of Roanoke.
-As of October 23, 1991, under agreement between the City, the County and the Town, the County transferred all existing assets and liabilities to the Authority.
+As of October 23, 1991, under agreement between the City of Roanoke, the County and the Town, the County transferred all existing assets and liabilities to the Authority.
+The Authority assumed ownership and operational control of Salem's transfer station on November 1, 2016.